 Vultures have garnered perhaps the worst reputation of all birds worldwide.
-They’ve been blamed for killing cattle, stalking vulnerable prey, and compared unfairly to politicians.
+They’ve been blamed for killing cattle and stalking vulnerable prey.
 And while they do scavenge upon what humans would label as filthy, gross meals, without the tidy housekeeping of vultures, any ecosystem would quickly be overrun by insects and diseases.

 If being maligned in popular culture wasn’t enough insult, vultures are also generally ignored by even the most ardent wildlife watchers.
 Such is the fate of many common creatures, like rabbits and sparrows, whose only offense is being commonplace.
 However, let’s not be hoodwinked by the mundane, and shine a spotlight on these underappreciated “Queens of Refuse” and their redeeming qualities.

 Vultures don’t kill.
 They instead scavenge on dead animals.
 Cars, diseases, and predation cause animal deaths in the Sonoran Desert and vultures are among the most prompt in the ecosystem cleanup crew.
 Because they don’t have much vertebrate competition for roadkill, they effectively dominate a specialized niche.
 A freshly dead carcass can be quickly overrun with microbes, fly larvae, beetle larvae, and fungi.
 Carrion can host salmonella, anthrax, rabies and botulism.
 Without vultures to rapidly consume a dead animal to the bone, these diseases would linger in the environment and spread throughout animal populations.
 Vultures can handle and eviscerate deadly diseases due to their incredibly strong stomach acid and can therefore digest rotting flesh and bacteria without getting sick.
 Just imagine if we didn’t have these carrion custodians in our desert.